enhuiz/zouqi/README.md

 Zouqi (『走起』 in Chinese) is a CLI starter similar to [python-fire].
 It is purely built on argparse.

-## Why not [python-fire]?

--   Fire cannot be used to share options between commands easily.
--   Fire treat all member functions as its command, which is not desirable in many situations.

 ## Installation

 ```plain